conorbmurphy/galvanizereference/README.md

 Git is the version control software.
 Github builds a UI around git.
 A repo is a selection of files (usually code, not data— *data on github is not a preferred practice*).
 You can fork a repo, so it becomes your copy of the repo.
 Then you can clone that repo you’re making a copy of it on your local file system.
 This puts it on your computer.
 You now have three copies: the main repo, your repo, and your clone on your computer.
 You should commit the smallest changes to the code.

-* git add [file name] # add new files; can also use '.' instead of specific file name
+* `git add [file name]`: add new files; can also use '.' instead of specific file name
-* git commit -m “message” # you have to add a message for a git commit  If you forget the message, it will open vim so type “:q” to get out of it.
+* `git commit -m “message”`: you have to add a message for a git commit  If you forget the message, it will open vim so type “:q” to get out of it.
 This adds a commit to the code on the local file system.
 You can go back if need be.
-* git commit -am “message” # commits all new files with the same message
+* `git commit -am “message”`: commits all new files with the same message
-* git push # This pushes all commits to your repo on the cloud.
+* `git push`: This pushes all commits to your repo on the cloud.
 These won’t make it back to the original repo
-* git clone [url] # clones repo to your machine
+* `git clone [url]`: clones repo to your machine
-* git status # check the commit status
+* `git status`: check the commit status
-* git log # shows the log status of
+* `git log`: shows the log status of
+* `git fetch upstream`: fetches upstream changes

 Adding is building to a commit.
 Ideally a commit would be a whole new feature/version.  *It’s only with commands that have the word ‘force’ that you risk losing data.*  When you make a pull request, it means you have a new version of a repo and you want these to be a part of the original repo.